callump5/Project-Comic/README.md

 - Click event data fetch for:
 	- Characters
 	- Groups
+	- Episode List

-### Features Left to Implement
+### Future Features
-- App to track which comics a unique user owns/needs (in future)
+- Uer log in to keep track of owned comics

 ## Tech Used
 ### Some the tech used includes: